huggingface/blog/lematerial.md

 As a first step, we are releasing a dataset called `LeMat-Bulk`, which unifies, cleans and standardizes the most prominent material datasets, including [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/) — giving rise to a single harmonized data format with **6.7M entries** and **7 materials properties.**

-> LeMaterial is standing on the shoulders of giants and we are building upon incredible initiatives which have been instrumental in the development of this initiative: [Optimade](https://www.optimade.org/), [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/), and more to come.
+> LeMaterial is standing on the shoulders of giants and we are building upon incredible projects which have been instrumental in the development of this initiative: [Optimade](https://www.optimade.org/), [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/), and more to come.
 Please credit them accordingly when using LeMaterial.

 ## Why LeMaterial?